Shrimp & Spinach Ricotta Ravioli

 Craving a bit of sunshine?
 We’re right there with you.
 And while we can’t bring you perfect 80 degree weather, we can serve up a dish that’ll brighten your day.
-We’re talking tender pasta pillows stuffed with ricotta cheese and hearty spinach (already pretty awesome on their own) cloaked in a creamy, cheesy, lemon-spiked sauce.
-It’s gonna be a bright, bright, sunshiney meal!
+We’re talking tender pasta pillows stuffed with ricotta cheese and hearty spinach (already pretty awesome on their own), cloaked in a creamy, cheesy, lemon-spiked sauce.
+It’s gonna be a bright, bright, sunshiny meal!

 Veggie Stock Concentrate

 • Adjust rack to middle position and preheat oven to 400 degrees.
 Bring a large pot of salted water to a boil.
-Wash and dry all produce. • Peel and thinly slice garlic.
-Halve bell pepper; remove stem and seeds.
-Cut tomato into 6 wedges.
+Wash and dry produce. • Halve bell pepper; remove stem and seeds.
+Peel and thinly slice garlic.
 Zest and quarter lemon.

-• Lightly coat a baking sheet with a drizzle of olive oil.
-Drizzle each bell pepper half with olive oil, salt, and pepper; place cut sides down on one side of prepared sheet.
-Toss tomato on empty side with a drizzle of olive oil, salt, and pepper. • Roast on middle rack until veggies are softened and lightly charred, 20-25 minutes. • Let bell pepper cool slightly, then transfer to a cutting board and thinly slice into strips.
+• Place bell pepper on a baking sheet.
+Drizzle with olive oil and season with salt and pepper.
+Arrange cut sides down. • Roast on middle rack until softened and lightly charred, 20-25 minutes. • Let bell pepper cool slightly, then transfer to a cutting board and thinly slice into strips.

-• When veggies are almost done, gently add ravioli to pot of boiling water. • Reduce to a simmer and cook, stirring occasionally, until al dente and floating to the top, 4-5 minutes. • Reserve ½ cup pasta cooking water (1 cup for 4 servings), then drain.
+• When bell pepper is almost done roasting, gently add ravioli to pot of boiling water.
+Reduce to a simmer and cook, stirring occasionally, until al dente and floating to the top, 4-5 minutes. • Reserve ½ cup pasta cooking water (1 cup for 4 servings), then drain.

-• Melt 1 TBSP butter in a large pan over medium heat.
-Add garlic and cook until softened, 2-3 minutes.
+• Heat a drizzle of oil in a large pan over medium heat.
+Add garlic and cook, stirring, until softened, 2-3 minutes.

-• Add ravioli to pan with sauce; gently toss until thoroughly coated.
-TIP: If necessary, add more reserved pasta cooking water a splash at a time until ravioli is coated in a creamy sauce. • Divide between plates and top with remaining Parmesan and lemon zest to taste.
+• Add drained ravioli to pan with sauce; gently toss until thoroughly coated.
+TIP: If necessary, stir in more pasta cooking water a splash at a time until ravioli are coated in a creamy sauce. • Divide between plates and top with remaining Parmesan and lemon zest to taste.
 Serve with any remaining lemon wedges on the side.